 1. Oral Presentation

 Oral presentations are grouped by strand in sessions of 90 minutes.
 Each session has four presentations, allowing for individual presentations of 15 minutes followed by discussion up to 7 minutes, moderated by the session chairperson.
 All speakers are asked to adhere to these timings out of courtesy to other speakers and to allow for smooth transition between sessions.
+Get more informaiton about best options from lenders.

 2. Symposia Oral Presentation